-In other cases, the problem is caused by bad wheels; if the wheel isn’t round, it’s going to affect the tire and how it works.
-An alloy wheel like an Alcoa is more concentric than a stamped steel wheel.
-You’ll notice that more expensive cars always have alloy wheels, and this is not just for looks.
-It’s a rounder wheel, so there is less problems with out of round conditions, and less road harshness.
+Bad wheels can sometimes be the cause of vibration also.
+If the wheel isn’t round, it’s going to affect the tire and how it works.
+An alloy wheel, like an Alcoa, is more concentric than a stamped steel wheel.
+You’ll notice that more expensive cars always have alloy wheels.
+This is not just for looks.
+It’s a rounder wheel, so there are less problems with out of round conditions, and less road harshness.

-I think it’s important at this point to make the distinction between vibration and what we call “shimmy”.
-If you hit a bump and the steering wheel begins shaking in your hands (sometimes violently) then goes away when you apply the brakes, that’s shimmy, and it’s not a wheel or tire issue.
-It means something in the front suspension isn’t right—there’s a loose tie rod end, drag link or a worn-out steering damper.
+I think it’s important, at this point, to make the distinction between vibration and what we call “shimmy”.
+If you hit a bump and the steering wheel begins shaking in your hands (sometimes violently), then goes away when you apply the brakes, that’s shimmy.
+Shimmy not a wheel or tire issue.
+It means something in the front suspension isn’t right.
+There’s either a loose tie rod end, loose drag link or a worn-out steering damper.
 Excess camber can also cause it.
 You should take your coach to a qualified alignment shop as soon as possible, because something may be coming loose.
 Interestingly, people often think that their coach is out of alignment because it’s shaking, but that’s usually a tire/wheel problem.

-Driveline problems usually come from the center of the vehicle, and there are several things you can do to determine if it’s driveline related or not.
-For instance, if it happens on acceleration or deceleration, it’s usually caused by incorrect driveline angle.
-Driveline vibration can also be caused by a drive shaft that was installed, or re-installed incorrectly.
-The U-joints all have to be lined up so they are in phase; if the technician knows what he’s doing, he can look and see that the U-joints are properly phased.
+Driveline problems usually come from the center of the vehicle.
+There are several things you can do to determine if it’s driveline related or not.
+If the driveline angle is incorrect, you will experience driveline vibration on acceleration or deceleration.
+Installing or re-installing a drive shaft incorrectly can also cause driveline vibration.
+The U-joints have to be lined up so they are in phase.
+If the technician knows what he’s doing, he can look and see that the U-joints are properly phased.
 A bad U-joint or lower CV joint are other potential causes of vibration.
-A driveshaft can also be out of round, so we’ll check it for run-out with a dial indicator and see if that is the problem.
+A driveshaft can also be out of round.
+We’ll check it for run-out with a dial indicator to see if that is the problem.

-If a customer comes in with what he thinks is driveline vibration, I’ll put it in Park and bring the engine up to speed.
-If there’s vibration, we know it’s absolutely not the tires or the driveshaft; it’s the flywheel, harmonic damper, torque converter, or maybe the engine itself.
+To diagnose a driveline problem, we put the coach in park and bring the engine up to speed.
+If there’s vibration, we know it’s absolutely not the tires or the driveshaft.
+It’s the flywheel, harmonic damper, torque converter, or maybe the engine itself.
 If there’s no vibration in Park, we can take the wheels off completely, put the coach on a lift, and run it up to 60-70 mph.
 If we don’t get any vibration there, we know the problem is with the wheels and/or tires.

 Like anything else, finding and solving vibration requires a systematic approach.
 But when you know the root causes, it’s a lot easier.